taplists/openDraught/openDraught-1.3-standalone/readme.txt

 ◘◘◘◘

 Note that you'll want to change your admin password and secure string in the .env file using a text editor.

+◘◘◘◘

+Google Chrome is the recommended browser for openDraught.
+If scaling is necessary to fit the tap list on to your screen, with your tap list open in Chrome: press the Ctrl + or Ctrl - hotkeys to scale page as needed.

+Chrome remembers individual web page scaling so your scaling should save.

+If you need more info on scaling or want to know how to check your saved scaling.
+Please view the Scaling Explanation pdf file located in our GitHub repo.